petalmd/bitrise-step-install-ixguard/README.md

 ### Configuring the Step

-By default, the Step requires no configuration.
-To be able to use it, you only need to you have an ssh key registered with Guardsquare added to the local SSH agent.
-In bitrise, this can be done with the [Certificate and profile install](https://github.com/bitrise-steplib/steps-certificate-and-profile-installer) provided the private key was uploaded to bitrise.
+To be able to use the Step, you need to create and register an ssh key to grant permission to Guardsquare.

+1. Create key pair using `ssh-keygen`.
+2. Create a secure passphrase for your private key.
+3. Upload the public key `.pub` to your Guardsquare account.
+4. Upload the private key file to the **Files** secion of your Bitrise project.
+5. Create a **Secret Env Variable** for the private key passphrase (make sure to escape any special characters with a `\` before saving).
+6. If your file download URL or Secret Env Variable does not correspond with the defaults, make sure you list them as inputs to the Step.

 </details>